eceorenler/DM4Edu/README.md

-# DM4Edu
+# DM4Edu : Predicting Academic Performance Based On Student Behavior

 ## Overview

-This project is a data mining study which aims at predicting students' final exam scores (exam_score) based on an analysis of their behavioral, lifestyle and environmental features.
+This project is a data mining study which aims at predicting students' final exam scores **(exam_score)** based on an analysis of their behavioral, lifestyle and environmental factors.

 ### Objectives